imdeepmind/imdeepmind.github.io/docs/programming-languages/python/scoping.md

 # Variable Scoping

 Variable scoping in Python determines the accessibility of variables within different parts of the code.
 It defines where a variable can be read or modified.
 Python follows specific scoping rules, which are influenced by the **LEGB rule** (Local, Enclosing, Global, Built-in).
-Understanding scoping is crucial to avoid conflicts and unexpected behavior in your programs.
+Understanding scoping is crucial to avoid conflicts and unexpected behavior in Our programs.

 ## Scope of Variables